wecobble/Subtitles/README.md

 ### [v2.1.0](https://github.com/philiparthurmoore/Subtitles/releases/tag/v2.0.2) (TBD)

 - **Extra:** Add a Subtitle column into the Posts and Pages admin screens.
+- **Extra:** We have added in a way for developers to allow more tags in subtitles input.
 - **Patch:** Remove font sizing from hidden entry subtitle in comments area (see [issue](https://github.com/philiparthurmoore/Subtitles/issues/46])).

 ### [v2.0.1](https://github.com/philiparthurmoore/Subtitles/releases/tag/v2.0.1) (November 6th, 2014)